 - You will be given an inmate number.

 - Any personal property you have will get taken away from you and stored until you are released.

 - They will let you make a phone call so you can get in touch with a family member, friend, or bail bondsman.

-- If you are expected to be released shortly, you might get to keep wearing your own clothes, otherwise you you will have to wear a jumpsuit.
+- If you are expected to be released shortly, you might get to keep wearing your own clothes, otherwise you will have to wear a jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, please tell your story.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Do you have any things that might help other people that get arrested get through jail intake?